Sufficient Control of Complex Networks: Introduction

-\IEEEPARstart{C}{omplex} system research has grown steadily over the past two decades, with a wide applications in many fields such as brain intelligence, medical science, social science, biology and economics \cite{watts1998collective, strogatz2001exploring, barabasi2003scale}.
-Many of these complex systems can be modelled as static or dynamic networks, which stimulates the emergence and booming developments of research on complex networks.
+Complex system research has grown steadily over the past two decades, with broad applications in many fields such as brain intelligence, medical science, social science, biology, and economics \cite{Watts1998, Strogatz2001, BARABASI2003}.
+Many of these complex systems can be modeled as static or dynamic networks, which stimulates the emergence and booming developments of research on complex networks.
 Two fundamental issues related to the control of complex networks have been extensively studied.
-They include (i) the structural controllability problem\cite{lin1974structural, liu2011controllability, yuan2013exact, dion2003generic}, which aims at finding the minimum number of driver nodes connected to external controllers for ensuring that the network theoretically speaking can be driven to any state given sufficient time and energy inputs; and (ii) the minimum-cost control problem\cite{yan2012controlling, li2015minimum, li2016optimal, ding2017key, li2018enabling}, which aims at minimizing the cost for driving the system to any predefined state with a given number of controllers.
-Another problem that is closely related to structural control problem is the target control problem\cite{gao2014target, klickstein2017energy, li2019target}, which is to control a certain given set of target nodes, rather than the whole network.
+They include (i) the structural controllability problem \cite{Lin1974, Liu2011, Dion2003}, which aims at finding the minimum number of driver nodes connected to external controllers for ensuring that the network theoretically speaking can be driven to any state given sufficient time and energy inputs; and (ii) the minimum-cost control problem \cite{Yan2012, Li2015, Tzoumas2016, Summers2016}, which aims at minimizing the cost for driving the system to any predefined state with a given number of controllers.
+Another problem closely related to the structural control problem is the target control problem \cite{Gao2014, Klickstein2017, Li2020}, which is to control a specific given set of target nodes rather than the whole network.